nodexeus/blockvisor/babel_api/rhai_plugin_guide.md

 ### Rendering Configuration File

-Some blockchains may require configuration files to be filled up with some user data.
+Some protocols may require configuration files to be filled up with some user data.
 For that `render_template` can be used.

 At first, configuration template file must be included into the image.